eliangcs/twbanker/README.rst

-      ctbc       Show you money in CTBC Bank first      Show you money in First Bank post       Show you money in Chunghwa Post
+      ctbc       Show you money in CTBC Bank first      Show you money in First Bank post       Show you money in Chunghwa Post shinkong   Show you money in Shin Kong Bank

 How It Works & Disclaimer